gelic-idealab/design-critique/README-QUEST.md

 1. Open the Upload panel by choosing the cloud icon near the Tilt Brush logo.
 2. If needed, sign into Google Poly by selecting "Sign In" on the left.
-   1. Sign in in the browser.
+   1. Sign in via the browser.
    2. Return to Tilt Brush -- re-launch the app.
 3. Upload to Google Poly by choosing "Upload to Poly" on the left.
 4. Enter the details in the browser.